'Level zero' ambulance problem worsens dramatically in Ottawa in 2022 | CBC News

 'Level zero' ambulance problem worsens dramatically in Ottawa in 2022

-Number of cases with no ambulances available more than doubles from record-breaking 2021
+Times when no ambulances available more than doubles from record in 2021

-Ottawa's paramedic service saw a dramatic increase last year in cases of "level zero" — when there are no ambulances to respond to a 911 call — with more than twice the number of incidents as reported in 2021, which had been a previous record high.
+Ottawa's paramedic service saw a dramatic increase last year in cases of "level zero" — when there are no ambulances to respond to a 911 call — with more than twice the number of incidents as reported in a record-breaking 2021.

-"That almost equals seven weeks of time where there was not an ambulance available to transport an individual," the City of Ottawa's paramedic chief Pierre Poirier told city councillors on the emergency preparedness and protective services committee on Monday.
+"That almost equals seven weeks of time where there was not an ambulance available to transport an individual," the city's paramedic Chief Pierre Poirier told city councillors on the emergency preparedness and protective services committee on Monday.

 The committee would go on to approve 14 more paramedic hires in the 2023 budget, which is the same number of extra positions added annually under the last city council.